 Continue to meet the minimum Ventura College Satisfactory Academic Progress (SAP) standards to ensure eligibility.

 - Enroll in 6 or more degree-applicable units for an eligible Ventura College program of study during the desired loan application period.
-For example: If you will be submitting a private loan request for the 2016-2017 school year, you must wait until you enroll in a minimum of 6 units for the Fall 2016 semester (usually in June/July 2016).
+For example: If you will be submitting a private loan request for the upcoming school year, you must wait until you enroll in a minimum of 6 units for the Fall semester (usually in June/July before the semester begins).

-- Complete the 2016-2017 Private Loan Request Form, and submit to the Ventura College Financial Aid Office.
+- Complete the Private Loan Request Form (available at the Financial Aid Forms page or from the Financial Aid Office), and submit it to the Ventura College Financial Aid Office.

 Please Note: You must be a U.S. citizen or permanent resident to apply.

 Generally, the minimum private loan amount you can request is $1,000.
 The maximum you can borrow is your Cost of Attendance (COA) minus any financial aid, which includes Direct Loans.
 The amount borrowed cannot exceed the student’s budget, or cost of attendance, as determined by the school.